 5 Warrior & Royal Gaelic Boy Names

-If you’re searching for strong, heroic names with deep cultural roots, these legendary Gaelic boys names bring power and prestige.
-Inspired by ancient warriors, noble rulers, and mythological heroes, each name tells a story of courage and legacy that still resonates today.
+For parents drawn to heroic names with deep cultural roots, these warrior and royal Gaelic boy names offer a sense of power and legacy.
+Inspired by ancient fighters, noble rulers, and mythological figures, each one tells a story that still resonates today.

 1. Aengus — This name is common and comes from Irish mythology.
 Aengus was the name of a famous warrior and also a Celtic god of love and poetry.
 It is pronounced “Ang-us” and means “one choice” or “one strength.”